CGCL-codes/BlockSim/README.md

 - ***simulation-consensus***: Diverse consensus protocols can be implemented according to the specific blockchain system.

 - ***simulation-data***: Common blockchain data structures can be customized, such as transactions and blocks.

+## Running the simulator
+Running the simulator means running an experiment of PeerSim.
+After defining the parameters in configuration file `ConfigForBitcoin.txt`, open the terminal and type

+`java -jar Bitcoin.jar peersim.Simulator ConfigForBitcoin.txt`

+to run the simulator.